jshen04/Enigma/README.md

-# Enigma
+# Enigma by Jeremy Shen and Justin Zou
 Stuyvesant High School Spring 2022 Cybersecurity Final Project

+## Project Description
-This is our final project in Cybersecurity where we made an enigma machine encoder and decoder
+This is our final project in Cybersecurity where we made an enigma machine encoder and decode.
+We built built all of the componenets of the machine up from scratch using just python.
+This includes the plugboard, rotors, reflectors and ring settings as well as inputs.
+To being look at the steps below.

-How to use it:
+## How to use it:
 1. Git clone our repository
 2. Cd into app
 3. python3 enigma_m3.py